 Even though he is a caricature of many business leaders, it is still astounding that in many well known and successful companies we still find ‘Brentitus’ sweeping the board rooms and plush offices up and down the country.

-It’s about time as business leaders we stop, look around and take stock because the world continues to change at a rate of knots, and we will soon be left in the dark ages of the 1980s leader if we don’t act.
-With this in mind I want to introduce the 5 core leadership qualities that I believe are critical to bringing us back to a level of ability that truly means business in the modern age.
+It’s about time, as business leaders we stop, look around and take stock because the world continues to change at a rate of knots, and we will soon be left in the dark ages of the 1980s leader if we don’t act.
+With this in mind we want to introduce the 5 core leadership qualities that we believe are critical to bringing us back to a level of ability that truly means business in the modern age.